-How Pregnancy Changes Your Skin and Makes You Itch
+How Pregnancy Changes Your Skin and Makes You anus Itch

 There’s no doubt that becoming pregnant leads to a lot of changes, not only in your everyday life but biologically too.
-And if you are suffering from an itch here and there, then you might be glad to know that it’s perfectly natural.
+And if you are suffering from anal itching, then you might be glad to know that it’s perfectly natural.

-As you may have guessed, there is no one size fits all when it comes to pregnancy – you may suffer from morning sickness or it might just pass you by, and you may have to do something about that embarrassing itch before it drives you mad or you might well breeze through those nine months with nary a problem.
+As you may have guessed, there is no one-size-fits-all when it comes to pregnancy – you may suffer from anal itching or haemorrhoids (piles), and you have to do something about that embarrassing anal itching before it drives you mad or you might well breeze through those nine months with nary a problem.